 “How you feeling, Roger?”
 He asks, his eyes twinkling.

 When Conner arrived at the gas station, he exited the car with a speed that surprised even him.
 He took a few quick steps, almost at a run, before turning back towards the car.
-Under the garish sodium lights of the service station, the little blue sedan looked a sickly greenish gray.
+Under the garish sodium lights of the service station, the little blue sedan was a sickly greenish gray.
 It looked squat and malign in its stillness.
-The little throbbing headache at the base of his skull seemed to diminish with every step and he began to catch his breath.
+The throbbing headache at the base of his skull seemed to diminish with every step and he began to catch his breath.

-He took the phone from his pocket and raised it high into the night sky, waving it from side to side like a signal flag.
+He took the phone from his pocket and raised it high into the night sky, waving it from side to side like a semaphore flag.
 Nothing.
 The signal meter defied him by remaining empty.
 Not even a flashing roaming message.
-Conner scowled at the little phone and thrust it back into his pocket.
+Conner scowled at the phone and thrust it back into his pocket.

 Even at a few hours past midnight, Reynolds answered on the first ring.